reegis/deflex/docs/input_data.rst

 ``key:`` 'volatile plants', ``value:`` `pandas.DataFrame() <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html>`_

 In this context volatility means, all sources in which power production cannot be controlled.
-Examples are solar, wind, hydro, geothermal (geothermal power plant, not confuse it with geothermal heating nor ground source heat pumps).
-Same as the previous sheet, here data must be provided divided by region and subdivided by energy source.
-Again, the capacity of the region is the sum of the capacitiy of all plants operating with the same energy source.
+Examples are solar, wind, hydro, geothermal power plant.
+Data must be provided divided by region and subdivided by energy source.
+Each row can indicate one plant or a group of plants.
+It is possible to add additional columns for information purposes.

 +------+------+---------------+
 |      |      | capacity      |